 Centuries of decentralization have left their mark

-The situation is a bizarre, costly and environmentally harmful relic of Berlin’s unusual 800-year history that has resulted in a piecemeal, ununified water system.
-To trace its origins you have to start with the fact that until the shockingly late date of 1871, Germany had never been a nation and Berlin was never a national capital, with all that implies, like France and Paris had been for centuries, England with London, or Italy with Rome.
+The situation is a bizarre, costly and environmentally harmful relic of Berlin’s unusual 800-year history that has resulted in a piecemeal, disunified water system that no one has bothered to do anything about.
+To trace its origins you have to start with the fact that until the shockingly late date of 1871, Germany had never even been a nation and Berlin was never a national capital, with all that implies, like France and Paris had been for centuries, England with London, or Italy with Rome.
 Berlin had only been the capital of one particular medium-sized kingdom (Prussia) among dozens, at times hundreds, of little dukedoms and principalities that only formed loose, shifting, decentralized associations like the Holy Roman Empire and never a nation per se.